rostowich/robotic_rovers/README.md

 ## Prerequisites
 java 11

-maven 3.8.6
+maven 3.8.6 (Only if you want to deploy by yourself)

+## deployment (simplest method)
+- Try to download the source code of the project from github or just clone the project using a git command
+- Go into the "artifact folder" from the root directory and execute the following command on a terminal: java -jar rover.jar input.txt

-## Tests and Deployment steps
+## Tests and Deployment steps (Second method)
 - Try to download the source code of the project from github or just clone the project using a git command
 - To test the application, make sure you are in the root directory of the project and run the following maven command: